-When a baby has just been born, it needs to breathe.
-Praying means „talking with God“ and is like breathing for our spiritual life.
+Prayer means talking with God and is like breathing for our spiritual life.
 God is interested in you and wants a relationship with you.
-And it's the same as in other relationships: The more and the more honest we talk with each other, the deeper and more intense the relationship becomes.
+And it’s the same as in other relationships: The more often and the more honestly we talk with each other, the deeper and stronger the relationship becomes.

 What do we learn here about prayer?

 - Worship God for who He is.
 (Psalms 34:2)